 And I was unaware.”

 As the year comes to a wintry end it’s only too easy for winter to get into the soul not just the body.
 But even then we can, like Hardy, be ‘surprised by joy’ ( as in C.S.
 Lewis’s story).
 These two special ‘thrush’ moments for me this year have been such welcome ‘surprises’.
 They’re a joyful reminder that the blessed Hope that eluded Hardy is still alive.
 As God’s purposes often do, it began small – as a long-awaited promise.
 Then that baby was born into that poor human family, so vulnerable in a strange and dangerous place.
 Yet that coming of Jesus has changed everything.
-We have every cause for ‘carolings’ this Christmas.
+We have every cause for ‘carolings’ at Christmas and on into a New Year..
 Even my (always) very early daffodils want to join in!
-(Yes, the above really is this week’s daffodil photo).
+(Yes, the above really is this late December daffodil photo).